Q) I am unsure what plants will be suitable – can you help?

 Q) When will I get my plants?

 A) Plants are generally harvested and packed on Monday to Thursday and delivery will therefore be Tuesday to Friday.
-They are sent out in order of receipt of orders, there is no such thing as emergency pond plants so please don’t expect us to prioritise your order over somebody else’s.
+They are sent out in the sequence of receipt of orders, there is no such thing as emergency pond plants so please don’t expect us to prioritise your order over somebody else’s.
 We don’t send just before Bank Holidays in case the parcel ends up stewing in a warm depot for several days.
 You should receive the plants within five working days of payment.
 Please check the Ordering and Delivery Information page for updates before ordering.

 Q) Can you deliver on a Monday?

 A) There’s no foolproof way of organising a Monday delivery.
 We can send on Friday, whereupon the parcel will sit in a warm depot all weekend and should arrive Monday, but there’s no mechanism for a guaranteed Monday delivery.
 If you have to have them on Monday then I suggest you order them early in the week aiming to get them delivered on Friday, unpack them and stand in a cool damp place, they will be fine.

 Q) Do you send plants abroad?

 A) I have previously sent plants to many countries, but due to increasing carriage charges and regulations and too many problems with delayed delivery I regret that I no longer send out of the UK.
 This includes Eire, sorry.

 Q) Can I come to the nursery to buy plants?

 A) We regret that the nursery is now not open for visits, we are mail order only.